panpuchkov/pygitver/README.md

 ### Update pygitver

-Run in terminal in any folder:
+Run in a terminal in any folder:

 ```shell
 docker pull panpuchkov/pygitver